Advertising - Creative Stream - Conversion Course - Aungier Street

 Duration

-While next year's timetable is obviously yet to be finalised there are normally circa 20 to 25 contact hours per week in Semester 1.
-In Semester 2 there are normally circa 15 hours per week.
+Participants will take 7 modules in semester one, 6 modules in semester two, and undertake a self-directed capstone project in semester three.
+There are normally circa 20 to 25 contact hours per week in semester one, and circa 15 contact hours per week in semester two.
+The work-placement aspect of this course takes place for 2 weeks in semester two.
 Given the intensive nature of a one-year taught Masters' programme, and the fact that subjects are new, students are advised to keep a clear working week, and to minimize other commitments in order to participate in the course.

 Enrolment dates